tomisu/react-element-scroll-hook/README.md

  * total: amount of pixels that can be scrolled
  * percentage: a value from 0 to 1 or `null` if there's no scroll
  * className: a string to identify the state of the scroll
+ * direction: the direction of the last scroll: 1 for down/right, -1 for up/left, 0 for initial value

 #### className
 For the y axis, className can take 4 values: